 Afterwards, we will visit Emma Gorge, one of the best-known gorges of the Kimberley.
 Enjoy a challenging one hour walk and be rewarded at the end with a large cooling waterhole, ideal for a refreshing swim.
 Set at the base of the towering 65m cliffs, the waterhole is graced by a droplet waterfall and a small thermal water outlet, which trickles down from the surrounding rocks.
 The walk is moderately difficult with some rugged creek crossings.

 Afterwards, we will head to Home Valley, our camping oasis nestled at the foot of the Cockburn Range.
-The station offers a wide range of guided tours, activities like horse rides, etc. If time permits guests can do some exploring before meeting for our camp dinner.

 Home Valley Station Campground